Atlantic Sailing Holiday: Portugal to the Canaries

-Join the boat at 0900h in Vilamoura, a classy marina within easy reach of Faro airport.
 Today is all about getting you up to speed with the boat, safety briefing and skills and drills.
 After lunch we’ll head out to learn how to handle a powerful ocean-going yacht before learning how to retrieve a Man Overboard.
 Depending on the weather we might head around the headland to Faro, just to the east and anchor overnight.

 Around Faro is the Ria Formosa national park.
 This is a beautiful coastline of windswept dunes where the only inhabitants are flamingos.
 There are lots of anchorages to choose from, off the deserted Ilha Barreta, or right up beneath the old town walls of Faro itself.

 If we’re feeling brave then we’ll navigate the intricate channels up to this lovely old port.
 It’s known for its Moorish architecture and fantastic street markets where we can stock up on local produce.

 Lagos has always been a place for sailors, as far back as the Phoenicians.
 It was the departure point for Vasco de Gama’s voyage to Brazil and it is still a busy port today.
 Oozing history and charm it’s a great place to prepare for the big passage.